This activity is a great way learn about the structure of DNA by making a Candy DNA model!

 Who discovered the structure of DNA?

 James Watson and Francis Crick along with Maurice Wilkins and Rosalind Franklin discovered the structure of DNA in 1953.
 Before this groundbreaking discovery scientists knew that DNA carried genes which parents passed onto their offspring but didn’t know how it worked or what DNA looked like.

-Rosalind Franklin produced an x-ray which helped Watson and Crick work out the double helix structure of DNA, although her contribution to this amazing discovery wasn’t acknowledged until after Crick, Watson and Wilkins received their Nobel Prize.
+Rosalind Franklin produced x-rays which were central to this amazing discovery, although her contribution wasn’t acknowledged until after Crick, Watson and Wilkins received their Nobel Prize.